golang/website/_content/doc/modules/developing.md

 <!--{
-  "Title": "Developing and publishing modules", "Path": "/doc/modules/developing"
+  "Title": "Developing and publishing modules"
 }-->

 You can collect related packages into modules, then publish the modules for